digipres/publications/ipres/ipres-2017/papers/diverse-digital-collections-meet-diverse-uses-applying-natural-l.md

   from such materials.
 The resulting services and methods can be used by LAM professionals and the users they serve.
 creators:
-- Lee, Christopher
+- Christopher Lee
-- Woods, Kam
+- Kam Woods
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:931103/download
 grand_parent: iPRES